Upper Gotvand Dam

-Upper Gotvand Dam, or simply the Gotvand Dam, is an embankment dam on the Karun River about 12 km northeast of Gotvand in Khuzestan Province, Iran.
+Upper Gotvand Dam, or simply the Gotvand Dam (Persian: سد گتوند بالا), is an embankment dam on the Karun River about 12 km northeast of Gotvand in Khuzestan Province, Iran.
 It currently has an installed capacity of 1,000 MW with another 1,000 MW in the works for a second phase.
-Studies for the Karun River began in the 1960s and specific designs on the Upper Gotvand were presented in 1967, 1975 and 1982.
-After the design and location were chosen, a further study was carried out in 1997, the same year preliminary construction (roads, bridges, river diversion) began.
+Studies for the project on Karun River began in the 1960s and specific designs on the Upper Gotvand were presented in 1967, 1975 and 1982.
+After the design and location were chosen, a further study was carried out in 1997.
+Preliminary construction (roads, bridges, river diversion) began the same year.
+Besides the hydroelectric power production, the dam was also aimed at flood control.
 The river was diverted by April 2003 and excavation began soon thereafter.
 After completion of the dam, impounding of its reservoir began on 30 July 2011 during a ceremony attended by Iranian President Mahmood Ahmadinejad.
 The first generator of phase one was commissioned on 5 May 2012, two more by 18 September 2012 and the final in November 2012.
 Ahmadinejad was again present for the dam's inauguration on 22 April 2013.
 Phase 2 is estimated to be complete in 2015 and the dam is going to become one of Iran's largest power stations and is already its tallest earth-fill dam.

 Downstream of the Upper Gotvand Dam is the 22 m high Lower Gotvand Dam at 32°16′32.51″N 48°50′8.52″E. Constructed from 1975 to 1977, it serves to divert portions of the river into two canals for the irrigation of 42000 ha of farmland.

+Objectives of dam construction

+The goals of building this dam are: